DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning.md

 caption: "Year 1"
 ---

-In this module you’ll learn about teaching your pupils how to behave in your classroom, setting clear expectations and reinforcing these with consistent routines.
+In this module you'll learn about teaching your pupils how to behave in your classroom, setting clear expectations and reinforcing these with consistent routines.

 ## Module introduction

-Go through the module introduction to see what you’ll be learning.
+Go through the module introduction to see what you'll be learning.

 Duration: 10 minutes.